 - Two years of paid and/or volunteer experience providing support and information to parents

 - Strong communication, interpersonal skills, and public speaking skills

 - Ability to work both independently and in collaboration with others

-- Strong computer skills and knowledge of Microsoft Office (Word, Excel, Access, Outlook, and PowerPoint) or ability to learn
+- Strong computer skills and knowledge of Microsoft Office (Word, Excel, Access, Outlook, Quick Base, and PowerPoint) or ability to learn

-- Knowledge of community resources in the southeast region
+- Knowledge of community resources in the Southeast MA region

 The Federation for Children with Special Needs (FCSN) embraces the diversity of our staff and is committed to increasing the diversity of our organization.
-As an Affirmative Action/EEO employer, FCSN is also committed to providing equal employment opportunities to all employees and candidates for employment without regard to race, religion, color, national origin, ancestry, ethnicity, sex, pregnancy, gender identity, sexual orientation, age, physical or mental disability, genetic information, veteran status, or any other legally protected status or designation.
-We welcome parents of children with special needs or those with a disability to apply!
+As an EEO employer, FCSN is committed to providing equal employment opportunities to all employees and candidates for employment without regard to race, religion, color, national origin, ancestry, ethnicity, sex, pregnancy, gender identity, sexual orientation, age, physical or mental disability, genetic information, veteran status, or any other legally protected status or designation.
+Also, we welcome parents of children with special needs or those with a disability to apply!